counterfactual/monorepo/protocols/install.md

 # Install Protocol

-(For ease of explanation, assume the multisig is now magically owning 20 ETH and that the Free Balance has recorded a balance of 10, 10 for Alice and Bob.
-We will explain how depositing is implemented by using the `Install` and `Uninstall` protocols at the end.)
+Assume the multisig owns 20 ETH and that the Free Balance has recorded a balance of 10, 10 for Alice and Bob.

 Running the install protocol to play a game of Tic-Tac-Toe where Alice and Bob both bet 1 ETH transitions the counterfactual state to

 ![install](../images/install.png)

-Notice how the funds move out of the free balance and into the tic-tac-toe application.
+The funds available in the free balance decrease and the funds committed to the tic-tac-toe application increase by the corresponding amount.

 ## Commitment

-- updates the free balance state, decrementing both parties by the amount they contribute to the application install
+Let `c_1`, `c_2` be the amount that parties 1 and 2 wish to contribute towards the application.
+The commitment

+- updates the free balance state to one where party 1's balance is reduced by `c_1` and party 2's balance is reduced by `c_2`.
-- sets the nonce registry entry to 1, ensuring the "condition" in the Conditional Transfer is true
+- sets the nonce registry entry to 1.
-- executes the conditional transfer via delegatecall, withdrawing the funds from the multisig and distributing them according to the state of the application which the conditional transfer points to.
+- calls `executeAppConditionalTransfer` with a limit of `c_1 + c_2`.

 ## Handshake